apify/apify-docs/content/academy/anti_scraping.md

 Anti-scraping protections can work on many different layers and use a large amount of bot-identification techniques.
 There are two main ways a bot can be detected, which follow two different types of web scraping:

-1. Crawlers using HTTP requests
+1. Crawlers using **HTTP requests**
-2. Crawlers using browser automation (usually with a headless browser)
+2. Crawlers using **browser automation** (usually with a headless browser)

 Once a bot is detected, there are some countermeasures a website takes to prevent it from reaccessing it.
 The protection techniques are divided into two main categories:

-1. Uses only the information provided within the HTTP request, such as headers, IP addresses, TLC versions, ciphers, etc.
+1. Uses only the **information provided within the HTTP request**, such as headers, IP addresses, TLS versions, ciphers, etc.
-2. Uses JavaScript evaluation to collect browser fingerprint, or even track the entity behavior on the website.
-These JavaScript evaluations can also track mouse movement, key pressed.
-Based on the information gathered, they can decide if the entity is a bot or a valid user.
+2. Uses **JavaScript evaluation to collect browser fingerprint**, or even track the user behavior on the website.
+These JavaScript evaluations can also track mouse movement or keys pressed.
+Based on the information gathered, they can decide if the user is a bot or a human.
 This method is often paired with the first one.

-Once one of these methods detects that the entity is a bot, it will take countermeasures depending on how advanced its techniques are.
+Once one of these methods detects that the user is a bot, it will take countermeasures depending on how advanced its techniques are.

 A common workflow of a website after it has detected a bot goes as follows:

-1. The bot is added to the "greylist" (a list of suspicious IP addresses, or any other value that can be used to uniquely identify the bot).
+1. The bot is added to the "greylist" (a list of suspicious IP addresses, fingerprints or any other value that can be used to uniquely identify the bot).
-2. A [Turing test](https://en.wikipedia.org/wiki/Turing_test) is provided to the bot (captcha).
+2. A [Turing test](https://en.wikipedia.org/wiki/Turing_test) is provided to the bot.
+Typically a **captcha**.
 If the bot succeeds, it is added to the whitelist.
 3. If the captcha is failed, the bot is added to the blacklist.

 One thing to keep in mind while navigating through this course is that advanced scraping methods are able to identify non-humans not only by one value (such as a single header value, or IP address), but are able to identify them through more complex things such as header combinations.

-> For a visual + auditory in-depth explanation of anti-scraping, and how to fix issues caused by it, check out [this talk](https://www.youtube.com/watch?v=aXil0K-M-Vs) from [Ondra Urban](https://github.com/mnmkng).
+> For an in-depth video explanation of anti-scraping, and how to fix issues caused by it, check out [this talk](https://www.youtube.com/watch?v=aXil0K-M-Vs) from [Ondra Urban](https://github.com/mnmkng).

 ## [](#common-measures) Common anti-scraping measures